MicrosoftDocs/dynamics365-guidance/guidance/business-processes/hire-to-retire-introduction.md

 ﻿---
 title: Introduction to the hire to retire end-to-end business process
-description: Get an introduction to an end-to-end business process, hire to retire.
-This article provides a high-level overview of the business process, and lists key benefits and stakeholders. ms.date: 04/03/2023 ms.topic: conceptual
+description: Get introduced to the hire to retire end-to-end business process with an overview of the business process, key benefits, and stakeholders. ms.date: 04/03/2023 ms.topic: conceptual
 author: edupont04